lcnunes09/lcnunes09/README.md

 🏅 I was part of two Hackathons in 2020: MegaHack and TecBan.
 Currently I am part of the Mega Hack Women!

 👯 As I love learning new things, I'm looking for someone to work together in different projects and share ideias!
-Just as curiosity, I restarted as a dev on June/2020.

 🚄 For future goals, I want to learn more Python and use Machine Learning and improve my experience on Data Analysis.